typedef-mukyu/cs312-course-project-2/readme.md

 permissions, install the Minecraft server to the `/minecraft` directory, configure it to run as a service under the restricted account, and restart the machine.
 After the server is restarted, the script finishes by writing its public IP address to standard output.
+A FIFO is also created in `/minecraft/serverinput` which links to the standard input of the Minecraft server application for management.
+Users in the `minecraft` group can execute server console commands by writing to that FIFO.

+Note that it may take up to 3 minutes from when the script finishes for the server to be available.

 ## Prerequisites